New Research Faculty Bring Wealth of Talent

 David Reiter, PhD

-When asked to explain his research, David Reiter’s short answer is this: “I use an incredibly versatile imaging tool to bridge voidsreiter in our ability to understand, detect, diagnose, and treat injury and disease.”
+When asked to explain his research, David Reiter’s short answer is this: “I use an incredibly versatile imaging tool to bridge voids in our ability to understand, detect, diagnose, and treat injury and disease.”

 Sounds simple enough, but his work is quite complex.
 One aspect of Dr. Reiter’s research is focused on muscle, specifically the muscle’s dense network of tiny blood vessels, or microvasculature.
 He’s investigating ways MRI can measure the extent to which blood flow within the microvasculature affects muscle function and metabolism.
 This technical pursuit is important for understanding and treating impaired mobility due to metabolic diseases like diabetes, injury or other trauma, and even aging.
 Read more here.